 “That’s all I know sahab.”

-Once the streets were dark enough, a platoon worth of soldiers moved out of the base silently and took up positions on the two possible routes from Abraar’s farm to his house.
+Once the streets were dark enough, two sections of soldiers moved out of the base silently and took up positions on the two possible routes from Abraar’s farm to his house.

-A small team of soldiers cautiously searched the hut and the cave in dark and found no one there.
-They did find two cleverly hidden gunny bags with explosives wrapped in plastic bags weighing roughly 25 kg and four remote detonators.
-In the cave they found a bunch of full AK-47 magazines, a couple of pistols and some grenades along with some plastic sheets, blankets and food supplies.
+A small team of soldiers cautiously searched the hut and the cave in the dark and found no one there.
+They did find two cleverly hidden gunny bags with explosives wrapped in plastic bags and four remote detonators.
+In the cave, they found a bunch of full AK-47 magazines, pistols, grenades along with some plastic sheets, blankets and food supplies.

-Liaqat got his reward of INR 2 lakh cash few days after the encounter.
+Liaqat got his reward of INR 2 lakh cash a few days after the encounter.